 I graduated with a Master of Fine Arts (First Class Honours) from the Elam School of Fine Arts, University of Auckland, in 2013, and a Bachelor of Visual Arts from Auckland University of Technology in 2002.
-I was also ranked first in the country for art history as a secondary school student.
+I was ranked 1st in New Zealand for art history as a secondary school student after falling in love with art.
 I have been the recipient of a number of awards and scholarships, including a Goethe Institut Scholarship for Cultural Ambassadors (Berlin, 2019), Wallace Art Award (2011), University of Auckland Summer Research Scholarship (2010-11), the Archives New Zealand 50th Anniversary Scholarship (2009), and was a finalist in the National Contemporary Art Award (2014, 2007), New Zealand Painting and Printmaking Award (2016), and Wallace Art Awards (2010, 2007).
 In 2020, I was included in Auckland University’s ’40 Under 40: Inspiring Alumni’.

-I also curate and deliver free tour programmes of local galleries and creative spaces in the service of audience development.
-Examples include my work with Artweek Auckland (2017-20), and as curator and project manager of the independent ART WALKS initiative which was staged across Auckland central suburbs in March 2021.
+I have curated and delivered free tour programmes of local galleries and creative spaces in the service of audience development.
+Examples include my work with Artweek Auckland (2017-20), and as curator and project manager of the independent ART WALKS initiative which was staged across Auckland central suburbs in 2021.

 PHOTO OP.‘s first season of exhibitions ran May 2022 – March 2023, hosted by and in partnership with Skar Image Lab, with accompanying publications released for each exhibition.
 For phase two, the platform moves online with the release of commissioned editions and a nomadic approach to exhibition making.
 Follow PHOTO OP. on Instagram.